 The Vacant Property Problem

-Vacant properties are not just eyesores, they pose a real threat to public safety.
-When not properly secured, vacant properties, especially in distressed areas, attract criminal activity.
-Drug and theft calls to the police are more than double in neighborhoods with abandoned buildings.
+Abandoned and vacant properties are not just eyesores, they pose a real threat to public safety.
+When not properly secured, a vacant property, especially in a distressed area, will attract criminal activity.
+Drug and theft calls to the police are more than double in communities with abandoned buildings.

 Another threat to public safety results from fires in vacant buildings.
 Arson and accidental fires in vacant structures cause numerous deaths and injuries and cost millions of dollars in property damage annually.
 Fires in vacant properties unnecessarily put the public and firefighters at risk.

 The true costs to communities with vacant properties affect homeowners who take on the financial burden associated with abandoned buildings and crimes that take place.
 Studies reveal that property values are decreased in neighborhoods with vacant properties.
 In addition to plunging property values, homes in close proximity to abandoned properties often times have higher insurance premiums.
 Higher premiums are assessed due to the risks associated with abandoned properties.

 Steel Door and Window Guards Stop Break-ins